rishchou/beginner_tutorials/readme.md

 ```
 roscore
 ```
-2. To run the publisher node, use rosrun as given below
+2. To run the publisher node, use rosrun as given below in a new terminal
 ```
+source ~/catkin_ws/devel/setup.bash
 rosrun beginner_tutorials talker
 ```

-3. To run Subscriber node, use rosrun as given below
+3. To run Subscriber node, use rosrun as given below in a new terminal
 ```
+source ~/catkin_ws/devel/setup.bash
 rosrun beginner_tutorials listener
 ```